 Invisibilia: When Daydreaming Gets In The Way Of Real Life

 Welcome to Invisibilia Season 4!
 The NPR program and podcast explores the invisible forces that shape human behavior, and we here at Shots are joining in to probe the science of why we act the way we do.
-In Episode 5, they're investigating how it feels to live "in-between," to be in two worlds at once.
+In Episode 5, they're investigating how it feels to live "in between," to be in two worlds at once.
 In the episode, and in the animation above, we meet M, a woman who worries that her intense daydreaming is interfering with her actual life.

 The story of M begins innocently enough.
 She was a girl who felt isolated and misunderstood, so she began spending hours at a time on the swings in her backyard, daydreaming.